GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     2. Wait 10 seconds for the operating system to recognize the USB.
     3. The USB drive will, again, not be readable by MacOS, which may result in an error box pop up.
 This is expected; click "Ignore".
     4. The USB's device identifier may have changed.
-Find it again:
+List all disks and partitions again:
         ```
         $ diskutil list
         ```
-    5.
+    5. Change the terminal’s current working folder to the download folder, customizing the folder name if necessary:
         ```
         $ cd $HOME/Downloads
         ```
-    6.
+    6. Compare the "SETUP 1 BOOT" USB drive to the verified image:
         ```
         $ sudo cmp -n `stat -f '%z' ubuntu-16.04.1-desktop-amd64.img.dmg ubuntu-16.04.1-desktop-amd64.img.dmg` USB-device-identifier-here
         ```
     7. Wait a few minutes for the verification process to complete.
-    8. If all goes well, the command will output no data, returning to your usual terminal prompt.
+    8. Successful verification will return to the terminal prompt, outputting no data.
-    9. If there is a discrepancy, you’ll see a message like:
+    Failure will return a message showing how the USB differs from the downloaded image, for example:
         ```
         ubuntu-16.04.1-desktop-amd64.img.dmg /dev/disk2
         differ: byte 1, line 1
         ```
-        If you see a message like this, STOP -- this may be a security risk.
+        If a message is returned, **STOP**, this may be a security risk.
 Restart this section from the beginning.
 If the issue persists, try using a different USB drive or a different Setup Computer.